kushaltrivedi5/SSW-CS-555-D-Team-21/README.md

 Design a simple and clear interface with familiar UI elements.
 Provide visual cues to indicate interactive elements.
-Help/Tutorial Sections:

-Include a dedicated "Help" or "Tutorial" section.
-Create informative guides with step-by-step instructions and examples.
-Consistent Interactions:

 Ensure consistency in UI elements and layout across all pages.
 Provide feedback to users for their actions.

 Testing and Feedback:

 Conduct usability testing with target users.